stguan2/Asteroid-Game/README.md

 Generate project using OpenFrameworks with ofxGui.
 Move src folder and bin/data folder into respective folders.
 Run .sln file.
 Then compile and run with Micrsoft Visual Studio 2017.

-Alternatively running .sln file and compiling with Micrsoft Visual Studio 2017 should also work.
+Alternatively running .sln file and compiling with Microsoft Visual Studio 2017 should also work.